Ambuj-UF/FETCHSEQ/README.md

 -cds takes text file with gene names [Once gene in one line]
 ```
 ```
--orgn is for defining organismal froup [Here -orgn Eutheria will pull sequences for all Eutherian mammals available in NCBI database]
+-orgn is for selecting organismal group [Here -orgn Eutheria will pull sequences for all Eutherian mammals available in NCBI database]
 ```
 ```
--o is the out folder
+-o is the output folder
 ```